 Change of Use

 If you change what you are doing with the property, always ask: "Might this have any VAT implications?"
 In the worst case, VAT originally claimed on the purchase of a property may have to be repaid.
 That applies equally to a change of use of only part of the property.

 This is a highly complex area and one that merits a separate article.
 A person involved in a mixed use development (both commercial and residential units) is likely to have complex VAT issues to deal with, applying both to the cost side and the income side.

 Les Howard is a freelance VAT Consultant, with over 20 years’ experience in the private sector.

 February property articles from leading experts in the commercial property sector

 Have you any commercial property events you'd like to tell us about?
 It could be networking, exhibitions, seminars, industry lunches or sporting fixtures.
 We will list them for free.
 Just email firstname.lastname@example.org with the following details: Event name, date, time, venue, cost, booking info and a brief description of the event.

-List your commercial property job vacancies on Property News.
-Email: email@example.com with the details or call to discuss on 01460 64717.
+To list your property job vacancies on Property News.
+Email: email@example.com.